nop33/si/src/content/blog/hazards-with-escalation-potential-governing-the-drivers-of-global-and-existential-catastrophes/index.md

 title: "Hazards with escalation potential - governing the drivers of global and existential catastrophes "
 date: 2023-09-01T11:23:06.324Z
-description: We partnered with the UNDRR and ISC to produce a report on hazards that have the potential to lead to catastrophic or existential risks...
+description: The international community increasingly seeks to understand the large-scale risks we face, and the role institutions...
 featuredImage: usersi_wordless_colorful_pastel_graphic_demonstrating_the_escal_708802da-b972-4861-a3fb-734c9bb03ba4.png
 authors:
   - name: Maxime Stauffer